 Study items to be considered include, but are not limited to:

-1) What are the network operator and service providers' requirements and priorities for the development of management Recommendations?
+1) What are the network operators and service providers' requirements and priorities for the development of management Recommendations?

-2) What changes are needed to the study group work programme to meet the network operator and service providers' priorities?

-3) What enhancements are required to M.3070 series to support cloud computing and cloud service management?
+2) What enhancements are required to ITU-T M.3070 series to support cloud computing and cloud service management (including synergy management of cloud and networks)?

-4) What aspects of telecommunication management and OAM are under development or need to be assigned to what Questions for timely development?
+3) What aspects of telecommunication management and OAM are under development or need to be assigned to what Questions for timely development?

-3.4.3 Tasks

 Tasks include, but are not limited to:

+4) What future telecommunication/ICT architectures, capabilities, technologies, applications and services, will be used to enhance the current TMN architecture and functionalities?
+What future telecommunication/ICT architectures, capabilities, technologies, applications and services will be managed?

+3 Tasks

+Tasks include, but are not limited to:

-1) To gain an understanding of the network operator and service provider's requirements, priorities and roadmap for the development of telecoms management technology and Recommendations through workshops and joint events with other forums and SDOs.
+1) Gain an understanding of the network operator and service provider's requirements, priorities and roadmap for the development of telecom management technology and Recommendations through workshops and joint events with other forums and SDOs.

+2) Develop enhanced telecom management requirements and priorities to support modern ecosystem of future telecommunication/ICT architectures, capabilities, technologies, applications and services.

-2) To establish an ongoing mechanism (e.g. by organizing a series of workshops and/or a establish permanent advisory group) to agree the priorities of network operator and service providers' priorities in order to influence the future direction of telecom management including the strategy and commit, infrastructure lifecycle management, product lifecycle management, operations support and readiness, fulfilment, assurance and billing process areas as they relate to market product and customer management, service management, resource management and supplier/partner management (M.3050 Business Processes).
+3) Establish an ongoing mechanism (e.g., by organizing a series of workshops and/or a establish permanent advisory group) to agree the priorities of network operator and service providers' priorities in order to influence the future direction of telecom management including the strategy and commit, infrastructure lifecycle management, product lifecycle management, operations support and readiness, fulfilment, assurance and billing process areas as they relate to market product and customer management, service management, resource management and supplier/partner management (ITU-T M.3050 Business Processes).

-3) Identification of development directions, missing work areas and those that are overlapping, or potentially so, between multiple study groups, Questions and Recommendations;
+4) Identification of development directions, missing work areas and those that are overlapping, or potentially so, between multiple study groups, Questions and Recommendations.

-4) Co-work with the Service and Network Operators Group (SNO) in order to include relevant SNO output in ITU-T deliverables;

-5) Manage the responsibility associated with the lead SG on telecommunication management;
+5) Manage the responsibility associated with the lead study group on telecommunication management.

-6) Establish and maintain an active liaison and agree priorities with key SDOs and forums;
+6) Establish and maintain an active liaison and agree priorities with key SDOs and forums.

-7) Develop, maintain, and regularly distribute a project overview/work plan that documents the work and time schedules of all telecommunications management and OAM activities within ITU-T.
+7) Develop, maintain, and regularly distribute a task overview/work plan that documents the work and time schedules of all telecommunications management and OAM activities within ITU-T.